SoftwareHeritage/swh-environment/kubernetes/Readme.md

 ### Registry

 - Add the following line on your `/etc/hosts` file.
-It's needed to be able to push the image to it from docker
+It's needed to be able to push the image from docker
 ```
 127.0.0.1 registry.default
 ```